minhyeok1295/OthelloGame/README.md

 # OthelloGame
+This was my first MVC model group project from CSC207 UTM Course.

 -----------Instruction to run Othello Game-----------

 1. Pull all the files on an updated Java version greater than java 8.0